Soyle-Productions/soyle-stories-user-manual/What is.../a Story Event.md

 - Add or remove a single Location
 - Add or remove symbols
-- Add or remove character arc sections
+- Add or remove characters
 - Add or remove a summary
 - Name or rename
-- [ ] TODO - @ryanreso1993 finish filling in theme use cases